Tommo-L/NEO3-Development-Guide/en/RPC/api/validateaddress.md

 ﻿# validateaddress Method

-Verifies that the address is a correct NEO address.
+Verify that the address is a valid NEO address.

 ## Parameter Description